- Our Story|

 The mission of the Master of Science in Mass Communications-Multimedia Journalism is to provide graduate, professional education for students who are in various stages of their careers in journalism and the broader communications industry and who seek to develop a stronger foundation and preparation in multimedia journalism.

-The School of Mass Communications at Virginia Commonwealth University has approximately 1,300 undergraduate and graduate students, and is ideally situated for students who want to pursue communications careers.
+The Robertson School at Virginia Commonwealth University has approximately 1,300 undergraduate and graduate students, and is ideally situated for students who want to pursue communications careers.
 VCU is an urban university in Virginia’s state capital.
 Besides being the seat of state government, Richmond is a major center for the communications industry.
 The graduate multimedia journalism program builds on the School’s already strong undergraduate journalism program.
 The School also has a graduate master’s program in Strategic Public Relations.

 To apply, contact June Nicholson, Director of Graduate Studies, by email at email@example.com or phone (804)-827-0251.
 She will provide additional information.